There are a bunch of reasons to feed both kibble and raw at the same time …

 Make Kibble And Raw Combinations Safer

-Adding probiotics to your dog’s meals carries two benefits.
-First, adding friendly bacteria to your dog’s diet will help crowd out the harmful, pathogenic bacteria.
-This includes E coli, salmonella, listeria and campylobacter.
-And friendly bacteria inhibits salmonella activity.
+Adding probiotics to your dog’s meals will help crowd out the harmful, pathogenic bacteria like E. coli, salmonella, listeria and campylobacter.
+And salmonella activity can be inhibited friendly bacteria.

-Just add a tsp to Tbsp for every 50 pounds of body weight.
+Just add a tsp to Tbsp apple cider vinegar for every 50 pounds of body weight.

 And if you’re switching from kibble to raw, here’s one extra tip …